termigator1359/Calamity-Boss-Guide/README.md

     * You'll be stuck with Claspers until Optic Staff, which promptly will be upgraded (read: replaced) into Entropy’s Vigil.
     * "Stupid AI" tip still works, but at this point you might have a lot of slots, so that would overpower the dumbassery of the most neglected class (after the sexually confused melee-ranged hybrid).

-* **Thrower**
+* **Rogue**

-    * Throwing sucks.
+    * Rogue sucks.
-    * No, seriously, your options are going to be HM ore consumables before Cryogen, Ice Stars after Cryogen, Brimblade if you go according to this progression, Ballistic Poison Bomb after Clone, Bracklish Flask after Levi.
+    * No, seriously, your options are going to be HM ore consumables before Cryogen, Ice Stars/Frosty Flares after Cryogen, Brimblade if you go according to this progression, Ballistic Poison Bomb after Clone, Bracklish Flask after Levi.
 That's about as much upgrades as you can get.

 ### Post-ML